Executives – How do Manage Time and Priorities?

 Daniel J. Mueller is President & CEO of SOLIDleaders, LLC, an Austin, Texas–based executive coaching firm.
 If you look closely at the picture, you can see how he feels about the “Just Do It” approach by looking at the swoop on his hat!

 Daniel is passionate about helping leaders reach their full potential.
 After more than 30 years as an executive coach, he continues to provide one-on-one coaching to CEOs and other senior executives.
-You can schedule a complimentary coaching session with Daniel here or learn more about him in his bio.
+You can schedule your first complimentary call or learn more about him in his bio.